 While it's obvious some artists are better than others, the subjects of their work are owned collectively.
 We can admire an artist's technical skill or expressive flair, but never see them as separate from their homeland .

 In Aboriginal history, things don't happen in time, they happen in place.
 Aboriginal artists are painting these places.

-Top secret: The hidden layers of a painting
+Top secret and dangerous: The hidden layers of a painting

 Senior ceremonial leader and leader of the Yolngu Madarrpa clan, Djambawa Marawili, of North East Arnhem Land, calls the obvious layer the "play message".

 "All of Australia wanted to see the significance of those ceremonies [at the Gama festival] and [have them delivered] to art centres so they can see it.
 But they don’t know which is the real document of this country and which is the play message," he says.
 "It’s about how those patterns and designs came from our ancestral beings to our grandfathers to our father.
 But [the] other message now it’s just a play message.
 But you know it goes out to the world [to] strengthen [Aboriginal culture] but it’s just a message."

 John Mawurndjul, a renowned bark artist from Maningrida in North Arnhem Land (NT), deliberately hides the meaning of his works.